wso2/docs-ei/en/micro-integrator/docs/setup/adding_a_custom_proxy__path.md

                 }
     ```

+    !!!
+Info
-    > According to the nginx configuration, https requests with the /appserver/\* pattern are directed to the /\* pattern and then when the service is served to the client, it resolves the url pattern to /appserver/\*.
+        According to the nginx configuration, https requests with the /appserver/\* pattern are directed to the /\* pattern and then when the service is served to the client, it resolves the url pattern to /appserver/\*.
 This works the same for http requests.

 10. Save the file and restart the nginx server using the following
     command to complete the nginx configuration:

     ``` java
     sudo service nginx restart
     ```

 11. In the above configuration, the https and http requests are